The Little Mother

-The Little Mother is an American silent short drama film produced by the Thanhouser Company.
+The Little Mother is a 1911 American silent short drama film produced by the Thanhouser Company.
 The film stars Marie Eline who goes to her mother's employer and asks for her mother's job after she dies.
 Her employer is an artist with a kind heart and though the girl does not do the chores well.
 One of the artists models plot against him makes false charges against him, leading to his arrest.
 The little girl follows them and learns that they were out to obtain a large amount of money to have the false case dropped.
 She reports it to the police and the artist is freed, whereby he adopts the girl out of gratitude.
 Released on February 28, 1911, the film received mixed reviews.
 The film is presumed lost.